Can You Put Mouthwash in a Waterpik Water Flosser?

 Recommended Mouthwash for Water Flosser

-Looking to use a mouthwash for your water flosser?
-Here are a list of mouthwash products that are recommended by dentists and are safe for use in most major water flosser devices in the market:
+Here are a list of mouthwash products that are recommended by dentists and are safe for use in most water flosser devices in the market:

 To conclude, it is safe to include a small volume of mouthwash into your Waterpik water flosser.
 However, the effectiveness of using a mouthwash over warm water is still to be debated and researched on.
 Furthermore, the benefits of a water flosser comes down to how experienced an individual is with the device.